daryaclark/JumboForgeLab/project0MLmax.md

 1. Start a new Teachable Machine project
 1. Upload photos into their own categories, label categories, and produce the model

-We can now use our model
+We can now use our model to identify objects

+### Incorporating the model into code

+Teachable Machine provides exportable code to be able to use our model